 - Intellectual Property — an IP online guide provided by business.gov.au.

 - Austrade — Austrade is an online Australian government agency that assists Australian businesses contribute to national prosperity by succeeding in trade and investment, internationally, and promoting and supporting productive foreign investment into Australia.

 - business.gov.au — an IP online government service providing essential information on planning, starting and running your business.

 - Patent Search Online — service for discovering whether your idea is patentable

 - Patent Attorney Directory — current information on main Australian patent attorney firms.

-- Baxter IP Patent Attorneys Sydney — information about IP searching.
+- Baxter IP, Patent & Trade Mark Attorneys — information about IP searching.

-- Baxter IP — the international website of Baxter IP, Patent Attorneys.
+- Baxter IP — the international website of Baxter IP, Patent & Trade Mark Attorneys.